gargvishesh/druid/docs/multi-stage-query/index.md

 ### Enable the enhanced Query view

-To use the multi-stage query engine with the Druid console, enable the enhanced version of the Query view.
-To enable this view, perform the following steps:
+To use MSQE with the Druid console, enable the enhanced version of the Query view:

 1. Open the Druid console.
 You can select **Manage data** in Imply Manager or **Open Druid console** in Pivot.
 2. Option (or alt) click on the Druid logo to enable the enhanced Query view.